 The county council will work closely with the rail industry and other key partners/ stakeholders to seek improvements to the county's rail network.
 This includes close partnership working with Network Rail, the various train operating companies (including Transport for London), the Department for Transport and neighbouring local authorities.
 The council will lobby the rail industry for additional capacity on the lines, better journey times, and higher frequencies of trains serving areas within Hertfordshire, along with creating additional destinations where feasible.
-The county council will push for greater support for the roles of both Stevenage and Watford Junction as mainline, intercity stations on the East Coast and West Coast Mainlines respectively.
-It will also lobby partner Agethida Pack 100 of add new para:
+The county council will push for greater support for the roles of both Stevenage and Watford Junction as mainline, intercity stations on the East Coast and West Coast Mainlines the rail industry to improve and ennance rail journeys within and between areas in Hertfordshire to make interurban rail travel more attractive in the county.